mggg/mggg.github.io/gerrybook.md

 # _Political Geometry_

-_Political Geometry_, edited by Moon Duchin and Olivia Walch, is now available from _Birkhauser_.
+_Political Geometry_, edited by Moon Duchin and Olivia Walch, is now available from _Birkhäuser_.
+It's quite affordable to [buy](https://link.springer.com/book/10.1007/978-3-319-69161-9), and it's a pretty nice-looking object!
+We've also obtained permission to offer the content here in preprint form.

 ## Chapters as PDFs